rstacruz/livemarkup/Readme.md

 </ul>
 ~~~

-It even has explicit support for Backbone Collections which reacts to `add`,
+It even has explicit support for [Backbone collections] which reacts to `add`,
 `sort`, `delete` and `reset` events.

 ~~~ html